This section describes how to obfuscate a VPAX file and how to deobfuscate it.

 To deobfuscate the VPAX model:

-• Click on Obfuscated.
+- Click on Obfuscated.
 A pop-up will appear, explaining the obfuscation feature.

-• Click on Next, add the deobfuscation dictionary, and click on Deobfuscate.
+- Click on Next, add the deobfuscation dictionary, and click on Deobfuscate.
 This allows DAX Optimizer to recognize the names of the measures.

-NOTE: By checking the Save dictionary in local chache box, the deobfuscation dictionary will be saved in your browser’s cache, not on our servers, providing data security.
+NOTE: By checking the Save dictionary in local cache box, the deobfuscation dictionary will be saved in your browser’s cache, not on our servers, providing data security.
 By doing so, the file will remain deobfuscated: this way, you do not need to load the deobfuscation dictionary every time you analyze that file, after closing the browser.

-NOTE: If you enabled the Cache obfuscation dictionaries toggle in Settings > General, the Save dictionary in local chache box will be automatically checked.
+NOTE: If you enabled the Cache obfuscation dictionaries toggle in Settings > General, the Save dictionary in local cache box will be automatically checked.
 Learn how to do so in the paragraph Advanced options: Cache obfuscation dictionaries in managing settings.